Bipolar disorderManic depression

 In addition to medical treatments, psychotherapy and sleep management are also parts of bipolar disorder treatment.
 They can help reduce symptoms and prevent relapse.

 Step 1.
 Determine the Need for Hospitalization and Eliminate Triggers

 The first step in treating an acute manic episode is to rule out any life-threatening conditions and eliminate any triggers, such as antidepressants or other substances that can elevate moods.
-Patients often require hospitalization at the onset of acute mania.
+People often require hospitalization at the onset of acute mania.